 First-year students need not declare their sequence right away.
 During that transition they are listed as Open JMC majors.

 Given the success of our on-campus Master of Communication Leadership program, where alums have reported increased salaries of more than 50% after graduation, we are excited to announce our new 100% online Master of Arts in Communication degree program to bring this valuable learning to students around the globe.
-Beginning in January 2018, we will offer a 33-credit online degree with four specialized tracks:
+We offer a 33-credit online degree with four specialized tracks: